More

 2. Should I use FileVault disk encryption on Mac?

 FileVault disk encryption on macOS devices enhances data security.
-By enabling FileVault full disk encryption, all the information on your Mac is encrypted and protected with your login password, making it much harder for unauthorized users to access your data.
+By enabling FileVault disk encryption, all the information on your Mac is encrypted and protected with your login password, making it much harder for unauthorized users to access your data.

 2. What does FileVault do on Apple?